 XBRL is an Extra Fancy Knowledge Graph

 Someone pointed out that a knowledge graph is just a fancy type of database.
-Not a relational database, rather a graph database.
 Unlike a relational database that structures data into tables, a graph database structures data into a graph.
 Doing this enables new types of pattern-based capabilities with no programming overhead necessary.

-XBRL is in effect a global standard approach to representing a knowledge graph.
-XBRL is an Extra Fancy Knowledge Graph.
-Now, you could represent a knowledge graph using RDF, GQL, SQL, Prolog, Datalog, JSON, JSON-LD, or probably there are even more possibilities.
-All of these possible approaches can be grouped into three buckets:
+Now, you could also represent a knowledge graph using RDF, GQL, SQL, Prolog, Datalog, JSON, JSON-LD, or probably there are even more possibilities.
+All of these possible knowledge representation approaches can be grouped into three buckets:

 - Semantic web stack (W3C standard)